7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Commands/Linux-Users-And-Group-Commands.md

 # User and Group related commands

-**Warning `1 command` from this article was generated with the use of [Phind](https://www.phind.com/search?cache=pg2xr6qqorhhl45vb8flwxgu)  and human consultation of  testing `getent group groupname | cut -d: -f3` - listed references in references section  **
+**Warning `1 command` from this article was generated with the use of [Phind](https://www.phind.com/search?cache=pg2xr6qqorhhl45vb8flwxgu)  and human consultation of  testing `getent group groupname | cut -d: -f3` - listed references in references section**

+For create software daemon without root privileges see: [Debian Offical - Creating users and groups for software daemons](https://www.debian.org/doc/manuals/securing-debian-manual/bpp-lower-privs.en.html)

+**Warning I highly recommend critically reading the distinction between `useradd` and `adduser` - read the documentation for your own opinion on this**

+Authors:
+- Is this a backdoor or some [[Perl]] [boomers](https://www.youtube.com/watch?v=0jK0ytvjv-E) mark on the world?
+See Appendix
+- Yes, `useradd` is more complex

 For non-user-and-group related command see: [[Core-Linux-Commands]]
 ```bash